 You’ll need:

-- Whole milk: I like to use whole milk for an extra creamy consistency, but feel free to use any milk you have handy.
-For a dairy-free version, I recommend using oat milk.
+- Whole milk: Use whole milk for an extra creamy consistency.
+Low-fat milk won’t set well.
+For a dairy-free version, I recommend using canned full-fat coconut milk or oat milk.

 - Sweetened condensed milk: I recommend using the full-fat version.
-For a dairy-free version, use Oat Sweetened Condensed Oatmilk or any other dairy-free condensed milk of your preference.
+For a dairy-free version, use Oat Sweetened Condensed Oatmilk or another dairy-free condensed milk of your choice.

 - Heavy cream: For a dairy-free version, use oat whipped cream, Silk Heavy Whipping Cream Alternative , Country Crock Plant Cream, Vegan and Dairy Free. or full-fat canned coconut cream; make sure to shake it up before opening.